UniverseDevel/ULO-Controller/HELP_SHELL.md

           1. destination path - location where snapshot files should be moved
                                 NOTE: Alwayse use absolute paths!
 Destination
                                       folder must already exist!
+          2. retention - how old uploaded files should be removed in hours;
+                         if set to 0, no age limit will be used and all files will be kept

   currentsnapshot - Download current snapshot seen by ULO into specified
                     location, if snapshot with same name exists it